Pulkitcodes/beige-turmeric/src/pages/book-a-flight.md

           Had to cancel your trip due to some unforeseen circumstances?
 Let our experts make sure that you retain the complete value of your flight ticket.
-      - type: grid_item
-        title: Compensation
-        content: >
-          Do you know that you are entitled to up to 200% compensation if the airline or the agency you booked with were unable to honour their commitment?
-Let our experts make a claim on your behalf.
   - type: section_testimonials
     title: Testimonials
     section_id: testimonials